syd711/vpin-extensions/README.md

 __Experimental (not tested yet, board resolving may be broken)__

 The DOF rules allow you to react on specific system and PinUP Popper events.
-The can be used to trigger certain toys when a table is started or exited.
+They can be used to trigger toys when a table is started or exited.

 ![](./documentation/dof-rule.png)

-Every rule has a starts with a description and additional attributes defining which pin should be triggered when and/or for how long.
+Every rule starts with a description and has additional attributes defining which pin should be triggered when and/or for how long.